BartoszPiotrowski/premises/README.md

 ## Requirements
 1. Python 3
 2. `xgboost` Python package.
-Can be installed by running
+Can be installed by running:
 ```
 pip3 install xgboost
 ```